hotsphink/sfink-tools/mozilla.md

 ----

-[1] "public" is the name of a mercurial phase.
+<b id="f1">[1]</b> "public" is the name of a mercurial phase.
 It means a changeset that has been pushed to mozilla-inbound or similar.
-Stuff you're working on will ordinarily be in the "draft" phase until you push it.
+Stuff you're working on will ordinarily be in the "draft" phase until you push it. [↩](#a1)

 [2] Install evolve by cloning `hg clone https://bitbucket.org/marmoute/mutable-history` somewhere, then adding it into your ~/.hgrc: